felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 ## The e-puck robot camera
 The [e-puck model in Webots](https://www.cyberbotics.com/doc/guide/epuck?version=R2021a) contains a camera that generates images from the environment that can be processed and used in our code.
 It is a color camera with a maximum resolution of 640x480 pixels.

 Figure 1 shows a screenshot of the e-puck robot following a line using a vision-based controller.
 The pink lines in front of the robot indicate the view frustum (the camera's field of view - what objects are visible).
-The two windows next to the robot show:
+The two windows next to the robot are:

-1. The _Camera View_ window shows the environment as seen by the robot's camera.
+1. _Camera View_: shows the environment as seen by the robot's camera.
 On top of the original image, we are drawing the Region-of-Interest - **ROI** (green box), the horizontal center of the image (blue line) and the estimated center of the line on the floor (red dot).
-2. The _Binary_ window shows a processed version of the same image, emphasizing its verical edges.
+2. _Binary_: shows a binarized version of the same image, emphasizing its verical edges.

 ![Webots screenshot with e-puck and camera images](../Lab3/vision_controller_screenshot.png)
 ###### Figure 1.
 Webots screenshot with the e-puck robot following the line using a vision-based controller.